DDM-Lab/janus/README.md

 ## User accounts on Janus

-Coty would like to limit the number of Lab members who have accounts on Janus, and those she would like initially have already been created.
-But over time folks will come and go from the lab and new users will need accounts and old accounts will disappear.
+Everyone in the DDMLab, plus perhaps a few “friends of the lab,” will be provided with accounts on Janus.
+But Coty would like to severely limit those with root (aka superuser or sudo) access, which as of 17 October 2023 will just be Coty and Don. over time folks will come and go from the lab and new users will be provided with accounts and old accounts will disappear.

 Typically folks will access Janus through SSH.
 For example, a user with username gandalf might login with